 For the market this means that smart metering will not be a structured or managed implementation process but a gradual increase in numbers.
-Estimates from CMOS suggest that 5% of market meters are now smart.
-It is expected these numbers will increase as a result of the current smart metering programmes and is likely to increase in AMP8 (2025-30) if water companies propose significantly more smart metering in their revised Water Resource Management Plans and PR24 regulatory business plans that will be prepared during summer 2023 (see summary table below prepared from data supplied by the Smart Metering Advisory Group).
+Estimates from CMOS suggest that 6% of market meters are now smart as at 29 November 2023.
+It is expected these numbers will increase as a result of the current smart metering programmes and is likely to increase in AMP8 (2025-30) if water companies propose significantly more smart metering in their Water Resource Management Plans and PR24 regulatory business plans (see summary table below prepared by the metering committee)